jeferson-sb/portfolio/content/articles/better-layout-composition-with-custom-properties.md

 3. If a custom property is defined with a not valid value, then the property value will be the same as **unset** (0s).
 4. If custom properties are not supported (e.g. IE 11), then the property value will be the default value or the previous declared one (1s).

-At the time of this writing, CSS Varibles are supported in all major browsers:
+At the time of this writing, CSS Variables are supported in all major browsers:
 <img-lazy src="https://firebasestorage.googleapis.com/v0/b/portfolio-d3c7c.appspot.com/o/caniuse-css-vars.png?alt=media&token=13624719-db53-4dab-86fa-cf420d72e23f" alt="94% of browser support" height="240" width="760" />

 Once you define a property on a given element, you can view and debug on the browser devtools, for instance on chrome you can check on